Company Liquidation in the Czech Republic

 What is an enforced company liquidation?

 An enforced company liquidation is usually ordered by the court when the legal entity is in bankruptcy and when the company lacks a reserve fund.
 In case the reason for which the court decides to liquidate the company can be solved, the decision may be canceled.
+Liquidation is thus one of the forms of company dissolution and it is not necessarily instituted due to bankruptcy.
+Ultimately, the Czech company is deleted from the Commercial Register so as to complete the liquidation process.

 What happens before the liquidation process starts?